 Investing in an email service provider will help you take your email marketing to the next level.
 It’s also going to make your email marketing campaigns a lot easier to manage.
 Hopefully, these questions help you figure out which provider is going to be the best choice for your nonprofit.
 It’s not about how many frills and features they offer, it’s about whether or not they provide the services you need to meet your goals.

 Does your nonprofit use an email service provider?
 How have they helped you with your email marketing?
 Do you have a service you’d recommend or steer clear of?
-We’d love to hear from you in the comments.
+We recommend MailChimp to our clients, but we’d love to hear from you in the comments.